rceid/transport_weather/README.md

 If load balancers are down, you may access the quick deployment [here](http://ec2-3-15-219-66.us-east-2.compute.amazonaws.com:3707/home.html)

-run the speedlayer from EMR terminal:
+To run speedlayer from EMR terminal:
 ```
 $cd reid7/processMonth/target